 Overall though, we aren't looking for the perfect Olympic weightlifting or powerlifting model when choosing the best shoes for CrossFit.
 We need options that can handle light to moderate weights at high repetitions in combination with running and gymnastics movements.
 High intensity workouts like these are commonly referred to as metcon workouts, short for metabolic conditioning.
 The Nike Metcon 1 provides a great platform for all of the above, and is the new recipient of our Editors' Choice award.
-The worst pair for lifting that we reviewed was the one with the most cushioned sole.
-The Nike Lunar Cross Element, for instance, has compressive foam in the midsole which is glorious for running and jumping, but made us feel like we were trying to balance on pillows during lifts.
+The found that more cushioning in the sole was a disadvantage when lifting.

 We set the bar high in this review.
 When picking out shoes for CrossFit workouts, we want ones that are great for running but also great at everything else!
 To find the best option strictly for running, head over to our Running Shoes for Women review and our Trail Running Shoe for Women review.

 The recent barefoot running trend has caused an increase in the number of minimalist running models on the market.
 Some runners are seeking out pairs that mimic what it is like to run with bare feet while still providing protection from hazards.
 One minimalist model that we frequently see in our gyms is the Inov-8 Bare-XF 210.
 CrossFitters are sometimes attracted to minimalist options because they are lightweight, which is nice with gymnastics movements, as well as have a low heel to toe drop, which makes it a little easier to get into a good starting position for deadlifts.
 The Inov-8 Bare-XF have decent arch support and felt fairly comfortable during our side-by-side sprint test, however, they still didn't offer the support we needed on our runs.